Minimum Admission Requirements

 When completing the application:

-- Under College/School, select Public Health and Health Professions (PHHP)
+- Under Program of Study, select College of Public Health and Health Professions

 - Complete the UF online graduate application and pay the application fee